-It is also possible to get an authorisation for use of a plant protection product if you apply for an extension of a product authorisation for minor use, a so called UPMA.
+It is possible to get an authorisation for extended use of a plant protection product if you apply for an extension of a product authorisation for minor use, in Sweden a so called UPMA.

-It is possible to apply for an extension of a product authorisation for one or several minor uses not already covered by the product authorisation.
-Such an extension is termed UPMA, which stands for the extension of a product authorisation for minor use.
+It is possible to apply for an extension of a product authorisation for one or several minor uses not already included in the product authorisation.
+Such an extension is in Sweden termed UPMA, which in Swedish stands for the extension of a product authorisation for minor use.

-You can apply for UPMA if you are or if you represent
+You can apply for an UPMA if you are or if you represent

 - the person holding the product authorisation

 - an official or scientific body in the field of agriculture

 - an agricultural organisation

 When an UPMA is granted, it can then be intended for anyone using the plant protection product.